Great Lakes Avengers: Team name

 The team has changed its name on several occasions.
 The Avenger Hawkeye first protests their use of the name "Avengers", and eventually the GLA are sent a cease-and-desist order by the Maria Stark Foundation.
 The team rename themselves the Lightning Rods after fellow super-team, the Thunderbolts.
 While working for S.H.I.E.L.D., Mr. Immortal suggests a name-change to S.W.O.R.D., although ultimately the team's name is changed to the Great Lakes X-Men when its members collectively realize that they are all mutants.

-After another cease and desist — this time from Marvel Girl of the X-Men — the GLA rename themselves the Great Lakes Champions.
+After another cease and desist from Marvel Girl, the GLA rename themselves the Great Lakes Champions.
 Following the events of Avengers: Civil War, the team operated as the Great Lakes Initiative in the state of Wisconsin.
 Some time later, the team reverts to the name Great Lakes Avengers.

 Fictional team biography

 GLA: Misassembled

 Craig Hollis discovers that he is immortal after being shot by a group of thieves and left for dead, and he decides to fight crime as Mr. Immortal.
 He realizes that operating alone may not be feasible.
-He places an advertisement for costumed adventurers in the local paper and assembles the Great Lakes Avengers, recruiting Dinah Soar, Big Bertha, Flatman and Doorman.
-Mr. Immortal refuses one candidate, Gene Lorrene, a leather fetishist calling himself Leather Boy.
+He places an advertisement for costumed adventurers in the local newspaper in his home town of Milwaukee, and assembles the Great Lakes Avengers, recruiting Dinah Soar, Big Bertha, Flatman and Doorman.
+Immortal refuses one candidate, Gene Lorrene, a leather fetishist calling himself Leather Boy.
 Turned down because he has no superpowers and is therefore ineligible, Lorrene takes the rejection personally.

 The team is first seen in public by Avengers Hawkeye and Mockingbird, who watch the group as they foil a robbery attempt.
 Although annoyed by the team's naiveté and their use of the Avengers name without permission, Hawkeye and Mockingbird agree to act as the team's mentors.
 The Great Lakes Avengers assist the Avengers and West Coast Avengers from time to time, and once help them fight Terminus.
 After aiding the Thunderbolts against the villain Graviton, the GLA clash with the mercenary Deadpool.

 After a period of inactivity, the team learns that the West Coast Avengers have been disbanded and that Hawkeye has been killed.
 The team subsequently battle Maelstrom, who is building a doomsday device.
 During this encounter, Dinah Soar is killed.
 New members Squirrel Girl (who has a pet squirrel Monkey Joe) and Grasshopper are then recruited.
-Although Maelstrom is defeated via Mr. Immortal's trickery, Doorman, Grasshopper and Monkey Joe are all killed (the last of these murdered by Gene Lorrene, who sought revenge against the GLA).
-Mr. Immortal is also killed several times, though he always recovers.
-Doorman is revived soon after his death and learns that he is connected to the Darkforce Dimension, and Mr. Immortal learns that as an immortal he is considered Homo sapiens supreme.
+Although Maelstrom is defeated via Mr. Immortal's trickery, Doorman, Grasshopper and Monkey Joe are all killed.
+Immortal is also killed several times, though he always recovers.
+Doorman is revived soon after his death and learns that he is connected to the Darkforce Dimension, and Immortal learns that as an immortal he is considered Homo sapiens supreme.
 Despite defeating Maelstrom and saving the universe, the Great Lakes Avengers' victory goes unnoticed.
 After receiving a subpoena from the Avengers and discovering that they are all mutants, the team decides to rename themselves the Great Lakes X-Men.